Insight

 Gender Identity and Travel Technology

-But while many companies in the corporate travel industry are working together to ensure technology supports travelers of all genders, the profile still needs to sync with other systems to really operate seamlessly.
-Michel adds, "Not all GDS and OBT systems currently support X or U gender markers or non-gendered titles, which could cause a break in the connection between systems."
-Airlines, hotels, TMCs and other travel organizations all need to collaborate to address the barriers to a seamless travel experience for transgender and non-binary travelers.
+While many companies in the corporate travel industry are working together to ensure technology supports travellers of all identities, the profile still needs to sync with other systems to really operate seamlessly.
+Not all Global Distribution System (GDS) and Online Book Tool (OBT) systems currently support X or U gender markers or non-gendered titles, which could cause a break in the connection between systems.
+Airlines, hotels, Travel Management Companies (TMCs) and other travel organisations all need to collaborate to address the barriers to a seamless travel experience for transgender and non-binary travellers.

 The journey of affirming gender identity in travel still has a long way to go, but the first place we can start is with our tech and policies.
-Talk with your Account Managers and let them know your organization’s desire for more gender inclusivity, especially adding personal pronouns.
-Now that the U.S. is accepting non-binary identifiers on passports, and more and more countries around the world adopt this change, the need to for our tech and procedures to adapt is more important than ever.

 Next Steps

-There are simple things you can do to start your organization on the right path to gender equity and inclusion.
+There are simple things you can do to start your organisation on the right path to gender equity and inclusion.
 Encourage employees to include personal pronouns in their email signatures, virtual meeting profiles, and nametags at in-person events.
-Switch to HRIT systems that support personal pronouns and pass out literature that helps employees and business travelers understand the importance of respecting personal pronouns and gender identity.
+Switch to HRIT systems that support personal pronouns and pass out literature that helps employees and business travellers understand the importance of respecting personal pronouns and gender identity.
 Together, we’ll make the business travel world an even more inclusive place.

 You may also like...